corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 In general, prefer smaller, focused traits over large, monolithic ones.
 Traits are not interfaces!
-Instead, we lean on composition and focus on behavior instead of mangling multiple responsibilities into a single trait.
+Instead, we lean on composition and focus on behavior rather than mangling multiple responsibilities into a single trait.

 Here's a more realistic example: separating rendering from widget creation.
 Factory methods are often static (no `self` parameter), which makes them incompatible with `dyn`.
 So we split them into separate traits.